 African-American Studies (Minor)

 An interdisciplinary approach to history, culture and experience of African Americans from the 15th Century to the present, the minor program attracts students interested in the African-American experience from either a heritage or intellectual perspective, or a combination of both.
 It will serve as a foundation experience for students who wish to pursue post-graduate study of the African-American experience.
-For questions or to join the program contact Dr. Cassandra Jones, Director of African American Studies.
+For questions or to join the program contact Dr. Warren Carson, Interim Director of the Center for African American Studies.

 History of the Minor